monopole/snt/startCluster/minikube.md

 ### Start the cluster

-This can take a few minutes.
+This can take a couple of minutes because of downloads.

 <!-- @startTheClusterOnVirtualBox -->
 ```